AdrienneGast/BearDepredation/FR-IT/README.md

         for (IT)
     CAREFUL VERY LARGE RASTER LAEYRS!

-    2. Crop each large raster layers to the study area for both Pyrenees and Alps (QGis:)
+    2. Crop each large raster layers to the study area for both Pyrenees and Alps (QGis::)
-    3. Merge cropped raster layers in ArcGIS through
+    3. Merge cropped raster layers in QGis through GRASS (GRASS::)
     Mosaic to New Raster tool (because of memory issues and bug in latest version of QGis) For PYR => Save cropped files and merge them For IT => Merge the cropped files